Disclosure: The Hyatt sponsored our stay so we can share the details of the Enchant package with you. All opinions are 100% my own.

 Ways To Save at the Hyatt Regency in Seattle:

-- You can save 20% off room options here, when you join the World of Hyatt (their membership club – free to join), and book at least 7 days in advance.
+- You can sometimes save 20% off room options here, when you join the World of Hyatt (their membership club – free to join), and book at least 7 days in advance, so keep an eye out for that special when it is available.

 - Be sure to check their offers page here for current savings options.